“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 • 1 night at the Audleys Wood Hotel

-• 1 night at the Devon Hotel
+• 1 night at the Belmont Hotel

 • 2 nights at the Bovey Castle Hotel